It was a dark and stormy night when we received the late-night call that every parent of a college student dreads.

 I have accordingly created the Existentialist Starter Kit, which you can apply to your-college-bound child, allowing him or her to develop the immunities needed to make it through all-night college bull sessions that lower the resistance and allow the virus to gain the upper hand.

 Black turtleneck and/or beret.
 If you want to be an existentialist, you have to look the part, and one of these items of clothing should be worn at all times.
 Fashion tip: If you select the black turtleneck, use Head & Shoulders Dry Scalp Shampoo.

 Paperback copy of L’etre et Neant (Being and Nothingness): This work by Jean-Paul Sartre is widely considered to be the touchstone of existentialism by many people who have bought it and read the introduction, or at least the back cover.
 To achieve that well-worn look, fill a sink with warm water, add a teabag and soak your copy until the pages turn a light yellow.
 When it dries, it’ll look like you read the whole thing!

 Name hyphen: Are you concerned that your daughter Veneta Sue could be seduced by the siren melody of a Top 40 hit of existentialism such as Kierkegaards’ Afsluttende uvidenskabelig Efterskrift til de philosophiske Smuler?
-Give her a name hyphen this summer so that she becomes Veneta-Sue, and she’ll stick to her declared major of Animal Husbandry.
+Give her a name hyphen so that she becomes Veneta-Sue, and she’ll stick to her declared major of Animal Husbandry.